(www.improvingmedicalstatistics.com)

 Validity of subgroup analysis:

-The view of this website is that subgroup analysis can be useful, but the validity tends to be inversely proportional to the number of subgroups which are analyzed.
+The view of this website is that subgroup analysis can be useful, but the validity tends to be inversely related to the number of subgroups which are analyzed.
 A study is not immune to an incorrect subgroup analysis outcome simply because the subgroups have been prespecified.
 This is particularly the case if there are a large number of prespecified subgroup analyses.

 (If 20 subgroup analyses are prespecified, then it is expected that one of these subgroup analyses may show a false result for a P=.05 probability relationship.)
 Part of the benefit of a prespecified subgroup analysis is that there are necessarily fewer such analyses than the almost unlimited number of ways to subdivide the data in a post hoc analysis after the trial results have been obtained.